INFOSYS221-2021/lab-04-lab4-group2/README.md

 If the code on line 165 is changed from break to gameIsPlaying = False, will this change the behaviour of the program?

+    Doesn’t change anything.
+There is a while loop while(gameIsPlaying), if gameIsPlaying is False     the loop will end.

 What does while True: do in this program?